Rough Trade East

 • Shoreditch

 If you like your clothes stores to offer more than just rails of apparel, Aida is the Shoreditch outlet for you.
-Marketing itself as a neighbourhood hangout, it invites you to pull up a flea-market pew in its in-store café or have your hair and make-up done at its vintage beauty station.
+Marketing itself as a neighbourhood hangout, it invites you to pull up a flea-market pew in its in-store café and catch up with the community.
 Those just interested in clothes won’t be disappointed either: Aida is bursting at the seams with chic indie labels, from Wondaland and Minimum for girls to Knowledge Cotton and Worn By for boys.

 • Shopping